Vishesh0-7/Enhanced_Calculator/README.md

 - Runs `pytest` with coverage, enforcing `--cov-fail-under=90`

 A failure occurs if tests fail or if total coverage is below 90%.

+## Optional features implemented

+- Dynamic Help Menu: Implemented using decorator-based operation registration.
+The `help` command is generated from the operation registry, so adding a new operation automatically appears in the help output.
+- Color-Coded Outputs: Implemented with the `colorama` package.
+Success messages are green, warnings/info are yellow/cyan, and errors are red to improve readability in the REPL.

 ## Attribution for design patterns